MostafaSensei106/Sensei-Dev/README.md

 - **Next.js 14**: For server-side rendering and optimal performance
 - **TypeScript**: Ensuring type safety and improved developer experience
-- **Python**: Powering backend scripts for image optimization and data processing
+- **Python**: Powering scripts for image optimization and data processing
 - **CSS**: Styling with modern CSS techniques for a polished look

 ## Contributing